emmercm/www/src/blog/_be-a-collaborative-engineer.md

 To clarify my point, here are some scenarios where an engineer can invite collaboration:

 - **Architectural design / contract definition / RFC writing.** Many engineers wait until an RFC is fully written before sharing it with their peers.
 Instead, try bringing others into your thought process early to create learning opportunities (for both you and them!) and gain an early advocate for your design.
 Further, seeking input from someone with a different set of experiences is likely to create a stronger design.
-- **Experimentation / proof-of-concepts / performance tuning.** If a project's goal is to learn through iteration, such that some decision can be made in the end, try bringing others along.
+- **Experimentation / proof-of-concepts / performance tuning.** If a project's goal is to learn something through iteration, such that some decision can be made, try bringing others along for the process.
 A lot of learning happens through trial and error, and these learnings don't always make it into a results readout.
 The effective methodologies used during the experiment can likely be used again!
 - **Process definition.** Processes typically affect many people, so if you're defining or proposing one that will affect your peers, try inviting one or two along early in your thought process.
-Process could include: code linter norms, testing norms, document norms, or meeting norms.
+Processes could include: code linter norms, testing norms, document norms, or meeting norms.

 Collaboration doesn't just mean inviting a second opinion, there are other scenarios where you can scale others: